WWE ‘Raw’ Preview: Paige’s Future—Triple H Replacing Mick Foley With Kurt Angle?

 The feud between Triple H and Seth Rollins is tied directly to the animosity growing between Stephanie McMahon and Mick Foley.
 On last week’s Raw, Foley channeled his inner Mankind and pulled out Mr. Socko in an attack on Triple H. He didn’t keep the upper-hand long, however, as Stephanie took out the GM with a low blow.
 This could all play into the WWE rumor that Kurt Angle will be replacing Mick Foley as the Monday Night Raw General Manager after WrestleMania 33.

 Given the amount of airtime that WWE has given to Kurt Angle recently — along with his on-camera skills and natural chemistry with the WWE roster — it seems likely that Angle will take Foley’s place when the former Mankind goes in for hip surgery.
-Angle has only had great things to say about WWE and the current roster since being announced as an inductee for the 2017 WWE Hall of Fame.
+Angle has only had great things to say about WWE and the current roster since being announced as an inductee into the 2017 WWE Hall of Fame.
 In a recent interview, Angle even said that John Cena was the greatest professional wrestler of all time — very high praise from someone who has worked programs with the likes of Hulk Hogan, Steve Austin, Sting, The Rock and The Undertaker.

 Raw Women’s Division: Has Dana Brooke Surpassed Paige?

-Prior to Paige getting hacked and having her private photos and videos leaked to the public, she had barely been mentioned on WWE programming.
+Before Paige getting hacked and having her private photos and videos leaked to the public, she had barely been mentioned on WWE programming.
 Since WWE prefers to stay away from scandals like this as part of their current PG-era, it will almost certainly go unmentioned.
-In fact, it is likely to prevent Paige from returning to WWE programming anytime in the near future.
+In fact, it is likely to prevent Paige from returning to WWE programming anytime shortly.
 There were no plans for her at WrestleMania 33, and the raunchy videos will probably guarantee her zero face time during the biggest weekend of the year for WWE.

 While Paige’s career is in recovery, she seems to be an afterthought when it comes to the Raw Women’s Championship.
 Currently, champion Bayley is scheduled to face Sasha Banks and Charlotte Flair in a Triple Threat Match at Mania.
 With Nia Jax still seemingly involved in the story, WWE has decided that now is the time to give Dana Brooke a chance to shine.
 When Charlotte cut ties with Dana on Monday Night Raw last week, Brooke attacked the former Raw Women’s Champion, making it clear that Flair has at least one other problem to be worried about before her title match in Orlando.